-Please note that new policies are in BOLD.
+Please note that new and key policies are in BOLD.

 Upload job descriptions in COIN before your corporate presentation in the fall or one month before the position's application deadline, at the latest.

-Best Practice: Upload job descriptions to COIN as early as possible before your company presentation and be very detailed regarding the position’s function, requirements, location, and work authorization to ensure that you receive the most prepared candidates.
-If job descriptions are uploaded late (less than one month prior to the application deadline) or are ambiguous, companies may be disappointed in application numbers.
+Best Practice: Upload job descriptions to COIN as early as possible and be as detailed as possible regarding the position's function, requirements, location, and work authorization to ensure that you receive the most prepared candidates.
+Companies can sometimes be disappointed in application numbers if job descriptions are uploaded late or are ambiguous.

 Application Due Dates

-- On-campus first-round interviews for full-time positions begin
+- On-campus first-round interviews for full-time positions will begin on Tuesday, October 16, 2012, and continue

-- All industries may interview beginning Wednesday, October 16.
+- All industries may conduct 1st round interviews beginning Thursday, October 18.

-- Companies choosing to interview students on Friday evenings or Saturdays must be prepared to accommodate students who request an alternate day for religious reasons.
+- Companies choosing to interview students on Friday evenings or Saturdays must be prepared to accommodate students who request an alternative date for religious reasons.

 Interview Blackout Periods

-- Offers may be extended after 5 p.m.
-ET on Friday, October 17, 2014.
-Firms may not invite students to sell events or other post-interview events until an offer has been extended.
+- Offers may be extended after 5:00 p.m.
+EDT on Friday, October 19, 2012.
+Firms may not invite students to sell events or other postinterview events until an offer has been extended.

-- Offers must remain open until at least December 1, 2014, or for a minimum of four weeks from receipt of a written offer, whichever is later.
-Offers extended after February 2, 2015, must remain open for a minimum of two weeks.
+- Offers must remain open until November 30, 2012, or for a minimum of four weeks from receipt of a written offer, whichever is later.
+Offers extended after February 1, 2013, must remain open for a minimum of two weeks.

 - The fundamental terms of an offer must remain unchanged until the expiration date, although incentives encouraging students to commit before the deadline are permitted, so long as incentives are small relative to the overall value of the offer.